 To avoid multiple serializing and parsing, the Jbin functions should be used as parameters to other functions.
 Indeed, they do not serialize the memory document tree, but return a structure allowing the receiving function to have direct access to the memory tree.
 This saves the serialize-parse steps otherwise needed to pass the argument and remove the need to reallocate the memory of the binary tree, which by the way is 6 to 7 times the size of the json string.
 For instance:

-select Json_Object(Jbin_Array_Add(Jbin_Array('a','b','c'), 'd') as "Jbin_foo") as "Result";
+select Json_Make_Object(Jbin_Array_Add(Jbin_Array('a','b','c'), 'd') as "Jbin_foo") as "Result";

 This query returns: